Vyachesl-ux/Pool4u_wordpress/wp-content/themes/pool4u/readme.txt

 == Description ==

-Design and developed by Pool4u
+Design and developed by vyacheslav lobintsev

 == Installation ==